Structs

 Create an instance |

-@field |
+<<field |

 Read a field |

-value struct.field |
+struct value >>field |

-Write a field |
+Write a field (discards struct, for standalone mutation) |

 fn (s:Name) method(...) |